fredrikp999/fredrikp999.github.io/_posts/2023-02-18-Full-continuous-deploy.markdown

 * Enable anonymous access (if you want that...) https://jfrog.com/knowledge-base/artifactory-how-to-grant-an-anonymous-user-access-to-specific-repositories/
 * Config->Platform Security-> "Allow anonymous access"
 * To restrict access for anonymous only to specific repos: User Managent->Permissions.
 Add/change permission for specific repos/patterns

+## If not using Flux but instead executing helm "manually" (or for testing)
 * Add repo reference to helm client
 ```shell
 helm repo add my-jfrog https://me.jfrog.io/artifactory/api/helm/charts-helm --username me@here.com --password SOMELONGTOKEN
 ```

+## Package and upload helmchart
+(TODO: Automate this part in github actions for the helm chart repo.
+For now manual)
 * Package helmchart
 ```shell
 helm package .